Sexual Harassment - Sexual Misconduct Policy

 Sexual Violence is a form of sexual harassment prohibited by Title IX.
 Various acts fall into the category of sexual violence, including rape, sexual assault, sexual battery and sexual coercion.
 All such acts of sexual violence are forms of sex discrimination covered under Title IX.5

-- Non-Consensual Sexual Intercourse: Sexual intercourse without consent, including where the person is incapable of giving consent because of his/her temporary or permanent incapacity or his/her youth.
+- Non-Consensual Sexual Intercourse: Sexual intercourse without consent, including where the person is incapable of giving consent because of their temporary or permanent incapacity or their youth.
 Non-consensual sexual intercourse may include acts such as rape, sodomy or sexual assault with an object.

 - Non-Consensual Sexual Contact: Intentional and unwelcome touching of or coercing, forcing or attempting to coerce or force another to touch a person’s intimate parts (defined as genital area, groin, inner thigh, buttocks, or breast) without consent, including where the victim is incapable of giving consent because of his/her youth or his/her temporary or permanent mental incapacity.